Original Green River Master Plan 1964 - 1970

 1970 Master Plan

-Sources: "Program and Master Plan for Development of Green River Community College Campus, Supplement 1," 1967 by Sullam & Aehle, AIA, Seattle; "Program and Master Plan for Development of Green River Community College Campus, Supplement 1A," 1967 by Sullam & Aehle, AIA, Seattle (faded blue); "Student Services Center, Social Services Building, Business Building, Program for Phase 2B, Green River Community College," June 1969, Norman G. Aehle, AIA, Seattle; "Student Services Center, Social Services Building, Business Building, Design Development-Phase 2B," Green River Community College, Oct.
-1969, Norman G. Aehle, AIA, Seattle; "Building Specifications: Social Sciences Building, Business and Faculty Office Complex, Green River Community College," March 1970, Norman G. Aehle, AIA, Seattle.
+Sources: "Program and Master Plan for Development of Green River College Campus, Supplement 1," 1967 by Sullam & Aehle, AIA, Seattle; "Program and Master Plan for Development of Green River College Campus, Supplement 1A," 1967 by Sullam & Aehle, AIA, Seattle (faded blue); "Student Services Center, Social Services Building, Business Building, Program for Phase 2B, Green River College," June 1969, Norman G. Aehle, AIA, Seattle; "Student Services Center, Social Services Building, Business Building, Design Development-Phase 2B," Green River College, Oct.
+1969, Norman G. Aehle, AIA, Seattle; "Building Specifications: Social Sciences Building, Business and Faculty Office Complex, Green River College," March 1970, Norman G. Aehle, AIA, Seattle.